mvolkmann/MyUnixEnv/notes/GoNotes.md

 Create the files `max.go` and `average.go` in this directory.
 We could define both functions in the same file, but we are using two files to show that a package can be defined by multiple source files.
-Note that both files begin with the same `package` statement.
+Note that both files must begin with the same `package` statement.

 The code below contains several comments to explain certain Go features.
 These will be described in more detail later.